 Tualatin Valley Fire and Rescue, A Rural Fire Protection District, was formed in 1989 through the legal merger of Washington County Fire Protection District No. 1 and Tualatin Rural Fire Protection District.
 Subsequently, the District expanded its service area through annexation to include the City of Beaverton Fire Department, Valley View Water District and the Rosemont Fire District and the mergers of Multnomah County Fire Protection Districts No. 4 and 20.
-The City of West Linn was legally annexed on July 1, 2004 after the District provided services to the City's residents through a fire protection contract.

-The District's most recent annexation of Washington County Rural Fire Protection District 2 (District 2) is effective July 1, 2017, after District 2 voters approved the annexation into the District.
+The City of West Linn was legally annexed on July 1, 2004, after the District provided services to the city's residents through a fire protection contract.
+Washington County Rural Fire Protection District 2 (District 2) was annexed effective July 1, 2017, after District 2 voters approved the annexation into the District.
+The City of Newberg and Newberg Rural Fire Protection District will be legally annexed July 1, 2018, after completion of a two-year fire protection contract.